-SBA is a "small hub" airport currently served by United, Alaska, American, and Southwest airlines and their affiliates.
-Delta Airlines returned service to SBA in June 2024.
+SBA is a "small hub" airport currently served by United, Alaska, American, Southwest, and Delta airlines and their affiliates.
 Since the new Airline Terminal opened in August 2011, SBA has experienced approximately 40 percent growth in enplanements (i.e. commercial passenger boardings).